 Are orthopedagogical fees covered by insurance?

-The cost of remedial teaching sessions is covered by some insurance programs; however, if it is not covered by your current insurance, it is tax-deductible, since it is a special education service.
+The cost of remedial education sessions is covered by some insurance plans; however, if your current insurance does not cover these costs, they are tax-deductible since they are considered a specialized educational service.

 If you're not sure about your coverage, please contact us so we can help you.